AdrianaMagdalena/portfolio/README.md

 About me section
 Responsive mode
 List of technologies I know
-Banner with links to github and Frontend mentor -temporary-
+Banner with links to github and Frontend mentor

-Will have:
 CV download
 Contact me page
 Projects page
-tbc

-Used illustrations:
-Technology stickers created by kerismaker - Flaticon; source: https://www.flaticon.com/free-stickers/technology